formwork-build/sanity-template-formwork/README.md

 3. Click Code > Open in Github Desktop
 4. Open up the local repo in VS Code and run `vercel link` to link the project back to Vercel.
 5. Run `vercel env pull .env` to grab your env files.
 Keep it tidy and remove the empty system variables.
-6. Open sanity.config.js and paste in the `projectId` & `vercelUrl`
+6. Open sanity.config.js and paste in the `projectId` & `vercelUrl`.
+Rename the title in the config.

 ### Next
 1. Run `yarn && yarn dev` from the root.